Home RecipesDessertsSpooky Eye Pies

 Use Canned Cherries for Eye Pies

 After baking the shells, the cherry mixture gets added to them.
-Use cherries canned in light juice (not pie filling) like these Morello Cherries (from Trader Joe’s).
-If you use a different brand of cherries, make sure you buy one with at least the same weight (as listed in the recipe) so that you have enough cherries to make 8 tarts.
+Use cherries canned in light juice (not pie filling), like these Morello Cherries (from Trader Joe’s).
+If you use a different cherry brand, make sure you buy ones with at least the same weight (as listed in the recipe), so you have enough cherries to make 8 tarts.

 Spooky Eye Pies